AhmedMuhammedElsaid/Static-Tempalte/README.md

 # Static-Tempalte
-i this template created without using any framwork or libereies only CSS and HTML.
+This template built without using any framewor only CSS and HTML.